 Once a group of components with cascading delays is found, I consider each one-by-one, and rule out those that are not correlated.
 I do this by looking at all the collected metrics and events to discover deviations that can explain the delay.

 Integrating multiple sources of information and adding relationships increases the likelihood of finding the root-cause or developing a realistic theory based on evidence and data.
 Understanding relationships between components, both logical and physical, is crucial.
 Combining this insight with all available telemetry (from multiple data sources) provides a unified view, which allows you to reduce the mean-time-to-repair (MTTR) drastically.
 To learn more about root cause analysis, we recommend to read our post on 'Is Root Cause Analysis Dead or Are We Just Getting Started?'.

 Do you want to learn more about how StackState helps to automate your insight and root cause analysis?
-Try our free hosted demo today - get access in minutes and no installation required.
+Request a free guided today to get a better understanding of our solution.